Ages 35-40, First Years Overseas

 Actually, in 1997, I found myself at the heart of the CAUSE of the entire Asia economic collapse, and that turned out to be quite a learning experience -- I had seen the warning signs, but had gone along with the groupthink in denial.

-When I arrived in Bangkok in 1994, I was amazed by all the very tall skyscrapers, as well as all the construction cranes.
-Later, I was even more amazed to find out that there were no highrise buildings in Bangkok in 1985, and most of that construction had occurred in 1987 to date, with the construction rate slow at first and then multiplying.
+When I arrived in Bangkok in 1994, I was amazed by all the very tall skyscrapers, as well as the very large number of construction cranes building new highrise buildings.
+Later, I was even more amazed to find out that there were no highrise buildings in Bangkok in 1985, and most of the construction on existing highrises had occurred from 1987 to date.
+The construction rate had been slow at first and then grew very quickly.

 Thailand had been one of the fastest growing economies in the world, and Bangkok was the epicenter.
 There's no other city in Thailand that's anything like Bangkok.